adclz/vif/packages/docs/docs/en/concept/core.md

 - The simulations are real virtual plcs that work-out-of-box with minimal configuration and no setup required (Yes, the snippets inside this documentation are runtimes and not animations).

-You can see Vif as a feature-rich strong-typed structured plc code generator
+You can see Vif as a feature-rich strong-typed plc code generator.

 ## In practice